fernandezfran/exma/README.md

 Some of the main functionalities are listed below:

 * Read and write MD files in xyz or lammpstrj format.
-* Initializate positions of atoms in SC, BCC, FCF, DC crystals or spherical nanoparticles.
+* Initializate positions of atoms in SC, BCC, FCC, DC crystals or spherical nanoparticles.
 * Calculate:
     - mean square displacement,